mdlulim/Immedia/README.md

 This is 11th project for Team Treehouse's Front End Tech Degree.
 Here, the author is tasked to turn a static HTML template into a dynamic, single page application using React.js.

-The app is an image gallery with photos from Flickr.
-On load, it fetches and displays photo on screen using Flickr API.
-It has navigation menu that loads corresponding photos on click, and it has a search bar where user could search and display images by keywords.
-If no images are found, it displays an error message on screen.

 The rubric of this project can be found here: https://drive.google.com/open?id=1xv1qFnDh2rhzxS3PxWhtoVga_M1cCY2I

 ## Table of Contents